What are Agricultural Best Management Practices?

 Agricultural Best Management Practices (BMPs) are practical measures that producers can take to reduce the amount of fertilizers, pesticides, animal waste, and other pollutants entering our water resources.
 They are designed to improve water quality while maintaining agricultural production.
 The Florida Department of Agriculture and Consumer Services (FDACS) has adopted BMPs for most commodities in the state.
 Each BMP manual covers key aspects of water quality and water conservation.
 Typical practices include:

-Nutrient Management to determine nutrient needs and sources, and manage nutrient applications (including manure) to minimize impacts to water resources.
+- Nutrient Management to determine nutrient needs and sources as well as manage nutrient applications (including manure) to minimize impacts to water resources.